tyler-technologies-oss/forge-design-system/docs/components/app-bar/app-bar/app-bar.md

 **Search**

 On mobile, search is accessed by tapping the search icon.
-Search takes over the omnibar.
+Search takes over the app bar.

-- The "arrow_back" icon closes the search and restores the default omnibar.
+- The "arrow_back" icon closes the search and restores the default app bar.
-- If the search field is empty and users tap outside of it, the search is closed and default omnibar is restored.
+- If the search field is empty and users tap outside of it, the search is closed and default app bar is restored.
 - Once input has been entered into the search field, the X icon appears.
 Tapping the X icon clears the search, but doesn't close the search.
 - Once input has been entered into the search, it persists until it is closed by the X icon or a user taps the "arrow_back" icon.